Ukraine-Russia crisis: US refuses to draw down troops | DW | 08.01.2022

 NATO has all but formally rejected these demands, saying Russia would not have a veto on the alliance's membership or dictate its operations.

-US Secretary of State Antony Blinken says he hopes diplomacy will help ease tensions with Russia over Ukraine
+US Secretary of State Antony Blinken has said he hopes diplomacy will help ease tensions with Russia

 "That's like the fox saying it had to attack the hen house because its occupants somehow pose a threat.
 We've seen this gaslighting before," Blinken said, citing Russia's 2014 seizure of Crimea and backing of separatists in the Donbas region.